-Mortgage Home Loan Approval Process USA
+Mortgage Home Loan Approval Process

 Fairway Independent Mortgage Corporation is committed to providing our clients with a smooth, stress-free mortgage transaction.
 While the home loan approval process is often thought to be long and daunting, we are here to guide you every step of the way.
 Below is a brief overview of the mortgage loan approval process.
 You can also check out this handy overview on our blog!